-- Permitting of individual alarm systems and the revocation of such permits following a specified number of false alarms; - Imposing fines on alarm customers for false alarms; Imposing limitations on the number of times the police will respond to alarms at a particular location after a specified number of false alarms: - Requiring further verification of an alarm signal before the police will respond; and - Subjecting alarm monitoring companies to fines or penalties for transmitting false alarms.
+- Permitting of individual alarm systems and the revocation of such permits following a specified number of false alarms; - Imposing fines on alarm customers for false alarms; - Imposing limitations on the number of times the police will respond to alarms at a particular location after a specified number of false alarms; - Requiring further verification of an alarm signal before the police will respond; and - Subjecting alarm monitoring companies to fines or penalties for transmitting false alarms.

 Protection One's and Protection One Europe's operations are subject to a variety of other laws, regulations and licensing requirements of both domestic and foreign federal, state, and local authorities.
 In certain jurisdictions, Protection One and Protection One Europe are required to obtain licenses or permits, to comply with standards governing employee selection and training, and to meet certain standards in the conduct of its business.
-Many jurisdictions also require certain employees to obtain licenses or permits, including firearm licensing and training requirements in jurisdictions in which they carry firearms.
+Many jurisdictions also require certain employees to obtain licenses or permits.
+Those employees who serve as patrol officers are often subject to additional licensing requirements, including firearm licensing and training requirements in jurisdictions in which they carry firearms.